 Once you’ve successfully set up Google Analytics and launched your project, you can start to track your project’s conversion rate.
 You should allow up to 24 hours for this data to appear in your Google Analytics account.

-- Head to your Google Analytics account and navigate to your admin settings
+- Then, head to your Google Analytics account and navigate to your admin settings.

 Can I use Google Analytics to measure my return on ad spend?